OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

  **For Excel**, the  `itemName` parameter of the [addFromNamedItemAsync] method can refer to an existing named range, a range specified with the `A1` reference style `("A1:A3")`, or a table.
 By default, adding a table in Excel assigns the name "Table1" for the first table you add, "Table2" for the second table you add, and so on.
 To assign a meaningful name for a table in the Excel UI, use the **Table Name** property on the **Table Tools | Design** tab of the ribbon.

+> [!NOTE]
- >**Note**  In Excel, when specifying a table as a named item, you must fully qualify the name to include the worksheet name in the name of the table in this format:  `"Sheet1!Table1"`
+> In Excel, when specifying a table as a named item, you must fully qualify the name to include the worksheet name in the name of the table in this format:  `"Sheet1!Table1"`

 The following example creates a binding in Excel to the first three cells in column A ( `"A1:A3"`), assigns the  id `"MyCities"`, and then writes three city names to that binding.